PeterWong327/study-guide-notes/web-architecture.md

   - The browser displays the HTML content

 - Why do we need a DNS?
     - A DNS is like a phonebook of website addresses that matches domain names to the IP address (made up of numbers) of the website.
 When a user searches for a URL, the website domain name is sent to the DNS to ultimately retrieve the IP address of the website.
 The browser then sends a request to the website using the IP address.

+- Explain TCP, and why it is a necessary protocol
+  - (Transmission Control Protocol) It manages the sending and receiving of all your data as packets.
+When packets arrive, TCP checks and sends back acknowledgement of each packet received.
+If all packets required have been received, TCP sends signal for receipt of all packets in order to proceed with the loading of a webpage.